-I awoke from a bevy of Full Moon inspired, somewhat haunted, dreams feeling quite sad.
+I awoke from a bevy of somewhat haunted dreams feeling quite sad.
 Thanks to the Practice, a few moments later, I was plucked from my homemade rowboat as it skimmed across the River Styx hellbound for Hades, and wisked to seventh heaven by a guardian angel sent by God.
-No lie!

 Lest I risk blowing any shred of credibility I may have garnered and/or being plucked from this perch at my favorite coffeehouse by burly men brandishing straight jackets, perhaps I better reword that.

 When I first awoke on the embers of a dream to a gloomy, overcast morning yesterday, I was aware that I was feeling sad.
 Having spent many hours Sitting Still Doing Nothing over the years, it seems that these days at least a modicum of Mindfulness is generally available.
 So, I was aware that my first thought was "something's wrong".
 This was quickly followed by the thought "I'm depressed", which evoked fear and fleeting memories drawn from earlier experiences of burn-out and despair.
 The next thought was "these are just thoughts."

 I then shifted the focus of my attention to what I was hearing.
 A bird outside the window began to sing.
 It was Beautiful.
 My mood lifted immediately.

 I can still thank my lucky stars, right?